DreasL02/NeuralNetworkAccelerator/README.md

 - A test of the shifted buffer module, confirming its behavior.
 - Various tests of the byte buffers.
 - A test for the Accelerator module transmitting commands through the UART, and then inspecting the internal state of the accelerator.
+A custom UART encoder/decoder was written in Scala for this purpose.

 Testing though UART commands proved to be a quite cumbersome process, as an enormous amount of cycles are required to transmit the data, thereby slowing down the testing framework.

 ## Synthesis
 Synthesis of the design was done using the AMD Vivado Design Suite 2023.2.
-The xdc file used for the target board can found [here](Basys3_Master.xdc).
+The XDC file used for the target board can found [here](Basys3_Master.xdc).

 The utilization of the FPGA resources varies depending on the configuration of the accelerator.
 Below is a table of the utilization of the FPGA resources as reported by Vivado for the synthesis of different configurations of a three layer network where fixed point is disabled: